Bhowal19/CryptAL-FrontEnd/README.md

 This free MUI & React template is coming with pre-built design blocks, so the development process is seamless, switching from our pages to the real website is very easy to be done.
-View all components here. (https://www.creative-tim.com/learning-lab/react/alerts/material-kit/)
+View all components here. (https://Ayan Bhowal (https://www.linkedin.com/in/ayan-bhowal/) and Varun Bhatacharya (https://www.linkedin.com/in/varunbhattacharya/)/learning-lab/react/alerts/material-kit/)

 _Documentation built by Developers_
 Each element is well presented in very complex documentation.
-You can read more about the documentation here (https://www.creative-tim.com/learning-lab/react/overview/material-kit/).
+You can read more about the documentation here (https://Ayan Bhowal (https://www.linkedin.com/in/ayan-bhowal/) and Varun Bhatacharya (https://www.linkedin.com/in/varunbhattacharya/)/learning-lab/react/overview/material-kit/).

 _Example Pages_
 If you want to get inspiration or just show something directly to your clients, you can jump-start your development with our pre-built example pages.
 You will be able to quickly set up the basic structure for your web project.